-A reason for this is that most of us don't know that the command prompt can be used to not only shutdown, restart or log off our computer instantly but also to shutdown a remote computer provided you have administrative access.
+A reason for this is that most of us don't know that the Command Prompt can be used to not only shutdown, restart or log off our computer instantly but also to shutdown a remote computer provided you have administrative access.
 It can also be used to hibernate a computer and give a comment containing the reason for shutdown.
 This post will show you how to do all this.

 1) Press Windows Key + R.

-2) Enter CMD and press Enter.
+2) Type CMD and press Ctrl+Shift+Enter.

 Shutdown Local Machine (Your Computer)

-Type "shutdown -s" without the quotes in the command prompt and press Enter.
+Type "shutdown -s" without the quotes in the Command Prompt and press Enter.
 Shutdown is the command being executed and the switch -s tells the computer to shutdown.

-Restart your Local Computer
+Restart Local Computer

-Type "shutdown -r" in the command prompt and press Enter.
+Type "shutdown -r" in the Command Prompt and press Enter.
 In this case, the command switch -r is telling the computer to restart after shutdown.

 Log Off the Current User

-Type "shutdown -l" in the command prompt and press Enter.
+Type "shutdown -l" in the Command Prompt and press Enter.
 The -l command switch tells the computer to log off.

 Shutdown a Remote Computer

-Type "shutdown -s -m \\name of the computer" in the command prompt and press Enter.
+Type "shutdown -s -m \\name of the computer" in the Command Prompt and press Enter.
 Replace \\name of the computer with the actual name of the remote computer you are trying to shutdown.
 As mentioned earlier, you must have administrative access to the computer you are trying to shutdown.
 To know if you have administrative access, press Windows key + R and then type the name of the computer and press Enter.

 If you can connect to the computer, you will be asked to login with your username and password.
 Upon entering them, a window will display the list of all the directories available to you.
 This should help you know whether you can or cannot shutdown the remote computer.

-Hibernate a Local Computer
+Hibernate Local Computer

 Type in "Rundll32.exe Powrprof.dll,SetSuspendState" without the quotes and press Enter.
-Your computer should hibernate, if it does not, then you must enable hibernation to do this.
+Your computer should hibernate.
+If it does not, then you must enable hibernation to do this.